Artematrr/Artematrr/README.md

-I’m @Artematrr, super newbie on Github.
-Learning Python.
+# Super newbie on Github.
+I'm Learning Python.
 I don't know what's going on here.

 Some of my contacts: